ydhemtek/Panoptes/README.md

 ```bash
 rpm -e google-chrome-unstable-41.0.2224.3-1.x86_64
 ```

-now install the package :
+3. Install the latest version of Chrome:
 ```bash
 rpm -i "google-chrome-stable_current_x86_64.rpm"
 ```

-### ⚠️ if the error persists, don't worry, simply restart the chosen module until a loading bar is displayed ⚠️
+### ⚠️ If the error persists, simply restart the selected module until a loading bar is displayed. ⚠️